-How Crosby, Stills, Nash and Young Tried to Make It Work One More Time
+How Crosby, Stills, Nash and Young Tried to Make It Work Again

-Crosby, Stills & Nash have remained consistently active in the studio and on the road for decades, and so has Neil Young -- but Crosby, Stills, Nash & Young have only managed to record as a quartet sporadically over the years, so when the on-again, off-again foursome reconvened for 1999's Looking Forward LP, it was a big deal.
+Crosby, Stills & Nash have remained consistently active in the studio and on the road for decades, and so has Neil Young – but Crosby, Stills, Nash & Young have only managed to record as a quartet sporadically over the years, so when the on-again, off-again foursome reconvened for on Oct.
+26, 1999's Looking Forward LP, it was a big deal.

 "It only lasted a while, then it was over," Young shrugged years later.
 "Coming back together wasn’t as easy as I thought it would be."